 If you want romance: Go for Columbus Circle or near Central Park

-And last up on my list of what to see in New York, some other blog posts you may find useful!
+And last up on my list of what to see in NYC, some other blog posts you may find useful!

 I love NYC and I’ve spent so much time here over the years (we visit multiple times a year!).
 So, as you’d expect, I’ve been writing about this city for almost a decade!
 Here are some other blog posts I’ve written, that might be useful for you!